attaswift/BTree/README.md

     removal of any subrange of elements, or extraction of an arbitrary sub-list are also operations with O(log(*n*)) complexity.

--   [`OrderedSet<Element>`][OrderedSet] implements an ordered collection of unique comparable elements.
+-   [`SortedSet<Element>`][SortedSet] implements an ordered collection of unique comparable elements.
     It is like `Set` in the standard library, but lookup, insertion and removal of any element has logarithmic complexity.
-Elements in an `OrderedSet` are kept sorted in ascending order.
+Elements in an `SortedSet` are kept sorted in ascending order.
     Operations working on full sets (such as taking the union, intersection or difference) can take as little as O(log(*n*)) time if the elements in the source sets aren't interleaved.